js58/pyspark-template/README.md

 # pyspark-template
-A pyspark job template with PEX
+A template with PEX for writing PySpark Jobs

+For details see accompanying blog post at https://medium.com/@shangmin.j.jiang/pyspark-job-template-with-pex-d7de7236707e